aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The request entity has a media type which the server or resource does not support.

 ### 416 Range Not Stasfiable

+The client has asked for a portion(部分) of the file (byte serving), but the server cannot supply that portion.